torvalds/linux/Documentation/driver-api/gpio/consumer.rst

 	int gpiod_is_active_low(const struct gpio_desc *desc)

-Note that these functions should only be used with great moderation; a driver should not have to care about the physical line level or open drain semantics.
+Note that these functions should only be used with great moderation; a driver should yest have to care about the physical line level or open drain semantics.

 Access multiple GPIOs with a single function call